awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ```

 Although the above example can restrict an algorithm to a specific file system, it does not prevent an algorithm from accessing any directory within that file system using the user space client\.
 To mitigate this, you can:
-+ Ensure that the file system only contains data that you trust your IAM users to access
++ Ensure that the file system only contains data that you trust your users to access
-+ Create an IAM role that restricts your IAM users to launching training jobs with algorithms from approved ECR repositories
++ Create an IAM role that restricts your users to launching training jobs with algorithms from approved ECR repositories

 For more information on how to use roles with SageMaker, see [SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)\.